playsms/playsms/README.md

 License
 -------

-playSMS is licensed under the version 3 of GNU General Public License (GPLv3)
+playSMS is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+playSMS is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with playSMS.
+If not, see <http://www.gnu.org/licenses/>.

 You may find detail information about GPLv3 here: http://www.gnu.org/licenses/gpl-3.0.html

-The GPLv3 text is included in file LICENSE.md
+The GPLv3 full text is included in file LICENSE.md

 Installation